Dispassionate-Analyst/earning_estimates_scrapper/README.md

 This code is for informational and educational purposes only and does not constitute investment advice.
 Users should conduct their own research and consult with a professional financial advisor before making any investment decisions.
 The author is not responsible for any investment actions taken based on the information provided in and from this repository.

-This tool scrapes earning estimates, revenue estimates, historical earnings, and historical revenue from Yahoo Finance, all for free.
-The data is then stored in Excel on your local drive.
-Hope you find it useful.

 # Use Case
 Are you a fundamental analyst without access to a Bloomberg terminal?